 - Better brain function

-You can test your blood-sugar levels at home.
-It’s easy and a good way to measure how the carbohydrates you consume at each meal are impacting your glucose levels.
+It’s easy to test your blood sugar levels yourself from home, and is a highly effective way to measure how the carbohydrates you consume at each meal are impacting your glucose levels.
 You can get your fasting insulin testing through direct-to-consumer online lab testing.
-Fasting insulin should be under 5 for sure, but ideally under 3.
+Fasting insulin should be under 5, but ideally below 3.

 Can you see the importance of eating according to the insulin index?
 Identifying foods that require a lowered insulin response will lead to weight loss.
 This is why you want to keep insulin, which is an anabolic (building) hormone, low.

 If weight loss is your goal, try focusing on lowering your insulin levels through your dietary and lifestyle habits.
 There are many other benefits of decreased insulin, as well, such as decreased inflammation, lower blood pressure, and diabetes prevention.